beepmo/SolLolmon/README.md

 # SolLolmon
-SolLolmon is an aide to train for problem solving through question of the day.
+SolLolmon runs question of the day.

 ## History